Armed Forces Movement

 A mural dedicated to the MFA, it reads: "Towards freedom.
 Long live the 25th of April!"

-The Armed Forces Movement (Movimento das Forças Armadas; MFA) was an organization of lower-ranking officers in the Portuguese Armed Forces responsible for instigating the 1974 Carnation Revolution, a military coup in Lisbon that ended Portugal's corporatist New State regime (Estado Novo) and the Portuguese Colonial War in Angola, Mozambique, and Guinea-Bissau, which led to the independence of those countries and Portugal's other overseas territories of Cape Verde, São Tomé and Príncipe and East Timor.
-The MFA instituted the National Salvation Junta (Junta de Salvação Nacional) as the provisional national government 1974 to 1976, following a communiqué of its president, António de Spínola, at 1:30 a.m. on 26 April 1974.
+The Armed Forces Movement (Movimento das Forças Armadas; MFA) was an organization of lower-ranking officers in the Portuguese Armed Forces that overthrew the Estado Novo dictatorship on 25 April 1974, an event known as the Carnation Revolution.
+This ended the Portuguese Colonial War in Angola, Mozambique, and Guinea-Bissau, leading to the independence of those countries and Portugal's other overseas territories of Cape Verde, São Tomé and Príncipe and East Timor.
+The MFA instituted the National Salvation Junta as the provisional government from April 25 1974 to March 14 1975, when it was replaced by the Revolutionary Council.
+(Note: The Revolutionary Council continued to exist, albeit with reduced powers, until 1982, after the establishment of the Third Portuguese Republic.)
+A new constitution was adopted in April 1976.

 Causes of the revolutionary coup

 The military-led coup can be described as the necessary means of bringing back democracy to Portugal, ending the unpopular Colonial War where thousands of Portuguese soldiers had been commissioned into military service, and replacing the authoritarian Estado Novo (New State) dictatorship and its secret police which repressed civil liberties and human rights.
 In addition, academics have published works theorizing that the efforts made by the MFA were not in the strict interest of the people of Portugal or its overseas provinces, since the movement was initiated not as an attempt to liberate Portugal from the Estado Novo, but as an attempt of rebellion against the new military laws that were to be presented the next year (Decretos-Leis n.os 353, de 13 de Julho de 1973, e 409, de 20 de Agosto).
 The revolution and the whole movement were a way to work against laws that would reduce military costs and would reformulate the whole Portuguese military.
 Younger military academy graduates resented a program introduced by Marcello Caetano whereby militia officers who completed a brief training program and had served in the overseas territories' defensive campaigns, could be commissioned at the same rank as military academy graduates.
 Caetano's Portuguese Government had begun the program (which included several other reforms) on the advice of the Rhodesian Government, in order to increase the number of officials employed against the African insurgencies, and at the same time cut down military costs to alleviate an already overburdened government budget.